Why Port Arthur in Tasmania is so Fascinating

 Port Arthur is easy to visit on a day trip from Hobart.
 The drive takes around 90 minutes and you can see the Historical site in a few hours.
 Spend the rest of the day enjoying the stunning scenery and other attractions on the Tasman Peninsula.

-But there’s so much to see and do near Port Arthur you can easily stay 2 to 3 days in the area, or longer if you have the time.
+There’s so much to see and do around Port Arthur besides the historical site, you can easily stay 2 to 3 days in the area, or longer if you have the time on a self drive holiday in Tasmania.

 What to do in Port Arthur Australia?